 - 2 tablespoons lime juice

 - 1 tablespoon liquid smoke read what liquid smoke is here

 - 1 teaspoon garlic powder

 - 1 teaspoon chipotle powder read about chipotle powder here

 - Combine the vegetable oil, lime juice, liquid smoke, chili powder, kosher salt, paprika, onion powder, garlic powder, and chipotle powder.
 Whisk until smooth.

 - Pour the marinade over the chicken thighs in a reusable container.
 Flip several times to make sure that the thighs are completely coated.
 Marinate for 2 to 24 hours.
 (Chicken can be marinated for only 10 minutes, though when it marinates longer the flavor deepens.
 Read more about that here.)

 - Heat a skillet over medium heat.
-Add the chicken thighs.
-Cook for 7 minutes, then flip them and cook for another 6 to 7 minutes or until an instant read thermometer registers 165.
+Add the chicken thighs and marinade.
+Cook for 7 minutes, covered, then flip them and cook for another 6 to 7 minutes or until an instant read thermometer registers 165.
 (Depending on the size of the thighs, some might hit that temperature before others.)

 - Transfer to a cutting board and dice.
 Serve in taco shells with lettuce, rice, tomatoes, beans, cheese, and salsa.